-- (1) "Base wage" means salary or hourly wage, excluding, but such exclusion is not limited to, overtime pay, bonus pay, severance pay, premium pay, per diems, allowances for transportation, housing, equipment and clothing and payments for accrued but unused vacation and sick days. - (2) "Government agency" includes, but is not limited to, the state, counties, cities, charter counties, charter cities, charter city and counties, school district, special districts, boards, and commissions. - (3) "Government employee" and "employee" mean a person who is or becomes an employee of a government agency, excluding judges subject to the provisions of section 20 of Article VI. - (4) "Government employer" means a government agency employing one or more government employees. - (5) "Normal cost" means the annual cost attributable, under the actuarial cost method selected by the pension plan, to current and future years as of a particular valuation date excluding any payment in respect of an unfunded actuarial liability. - (6) "Other retirement benefits" include, but are not limited to, a defined contribution plan providing government employer and government employee contributions to a plan or trust for the benefit of a government employee and benefits under the federal Social Security system. - (7) "Pension" or "pension benefits" means a plan or trust providing a pension benefit determined by a formula based on factors such as age, years of service, and compensation.

-- (8) "Public safety employee" means a government employee who is a state safety member as provided for by statute enacted by the Legislature. - (9) "Retirement plan" means an annuity, defined contribution plan, pension, deferred compensation, Social Security replacement plan or other retirement benefit.
-Health care benefits are not included in this definition and the limitations of this Act. - (10) "State" means the state of California and every political subdivision of the state, including, but not limited to, the Regents of the University of California, California State University, and agencies thereof.
+- (1) "Base wage" means salary or hourly wage, excluding, but such exclusion is not limited to, overtime pay, bonus pay, severance pay, premium pay, per diems, allowances for transportation, housing, equipment and clothing and payments for accrued but unused vacation and sick days. - (2) "Defined benefit plan" includes any retirement benefit plan other than a defined contribution plan, specifically but not exclusively including a pension plan, a supplemental income replacement plan, or any other formulaic retirement benefit which retains or confers a post-retirement obligation upon the employer. - (3) "Government agency" includes, but is not limited to, the state, counties, cities, charter counties, charter cities, charter city and counties, school district, special districts, boards, and commissions. - (4) "Government employee" and "employee" mean a person who is or becomes an employee of a government agency, excluding judges subject to the provisions of section 20 of Article VI. - (5) "Government employer" means a government agency employing one or more government employees. - (6) "Normal cost" means the annual cost attributable, under the actuarial cost method selected by the pension plan, to current and future years as of a particular valuation date excluding any payment in respect of an unfunded actuarial liability. - (7) "Other retirement benefits" include, but are not limited to, a defined contribution plan providing government employer and government employee contributions to a plan or trust for the benefit of a government employee and benefits under the federal Social Security system. - (8) "Pension" or "pension benefits" means a plan or trust providing a pension benefit determined by a formula based on factors such as age, years of service, and compensation. - (9) "Public safety employee" means a government employee who is a state safety member as provided for by statute enacted by the Legislature. - (10) "Retirement plan" means an annuity, defined contribution plan, pension, deferred compensation, Social Security replacement plan or other retirement benefit.
+Health care benefits are not included in this definition and the limitations of this Act. - (11) "State" means the state of California and every political subdivision of the state, including, but not limited to, the Regents of the University of California, California State University, and agencies thereof.